Fastly (NYSE:FSLY) Updates Q1 2022 Earnings Guidance

-Several equities analysts have weighed in on the stock.
-William Blair reiterated a market perform rating on shares of Fastly in a research report on Thursday, January 20th.
-Raymond James raised shares of Fastly from a market perform rating to an outperform rating and set a $42.00 price objective for the company in a research note on Friday, December 3rd.
-Morgan Stanley initiated coverage on shares of Fastly in a research report on Monday, January 3rd.
-They set an equal weight rating and a $43.00 target price for the company.
-Royal Bank of Canada boosted their target price on shares of Fastly from $36.00 to $50.00 and gave the stock a sector perform rating in a research report on Thursday, November 4th.
-Finally, Zacks Investment Research upgraded shares of Fastly from a hold rating to a buy rating and set a $41.00 price objective on the stock in a report on Wednesday, January 5th.
-One analyst has rated the stock with a sell rating, eight have assigned a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, Fastly has a consensus rating of Hold and a consensus price target of $44.89.
+A number of research firms have recently weighed in on FSLY.
+William Blair reaffirmed a market perform rating on shares of Fastly in a research report on Thursday, January 20th.
+Raymond James upgraded shares of Fastly from an outperform rating to a strong-buy rating and lowered their target price for the stock from $42.00 to $35.00 in a research note on Friday, February 18th.
+Bank of America lowered their target price on shares of Fastly from $32.00 to $28.00 and set an underperform rating for the company in a research note on Thursday, February 17th.
+Morgan Stanley lowered their target price on shares of Fastly from $43.00 to $25.00 and set an equal weight rating for the company in a research note on Thursday, February 17th.
+Finally, Zacks Investment Research upgraded shares of Fastly from a hold rating to a buy rating and set a $41.00 target price for the company in a research note on Wednesday, January 5th.
+Two investment analysts have rated the stock with a sell rating, eight have issued a hold rating, one has assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of $36.50.

 About Fastly